 Critical Commentary of King’s Cross

-NOTE: All quotations are from this extract of the book.
+NOTE: All quotations are from this passage of the book.

 A third sense is addressed in the next paragraph, “a noise reached him through the unformed nothingness that surrounded him,” it seems almost as though he was being called to, which suggests that he is not alone.
 The writer uses sibilance and alliteration to make the phrase “the small, soft thumpings of something that flapped, flailed and struggled” appear so much more realistic.
 It gives the impression of a fish that had been caught, and so it makes the reader imagine something wet and slimy – not something to be hospitable towards.
 This is furthered by the words “pitiful” and “indecent,” which are adjectives that give the impression of something or someone with poor etiquette, and therefore could encourage the reader to picture something that is not human like Harry.
 He feels “uncomfortable” about the noise and so it makes the reader feel the same way because they are just as unaware as he is, and the deliberate pause between “furtive” and “shameful” exaggerates the sense of secrecy.